Particl-Community/academy/in-depth/indepth_part_coin.rst

         **Cold staking**

     Particl's cold staking protocol allows you to securely delegate your staking power to a staking-only node that contains no coin.
-This lets your earn interest payments (staking rewards) on your PART coins even if they're stored offline.
+This lets your earn interest payments (staking rewards) on your PART coins, even if they're stored offline.

-    It enables true and secure staking on cold wallets, hardware devices (i.e. Ledger Nano), mobile wallets, cloud servers, or even just a piece of paper.
+    It enables true and secure staking on cold wallets, hardware devices (i.e., Ledger Nano), mobile wallets, cloud servers, or even just a piece of paper.
 Staking-only nodes do not have access to the coins they are staking, meaning they are hackproof.

 .. container:: toggle